 Important things to consider

-- Buying our Pension Annuity is a once and for all decision.
-The options you select when you buy the annuity cannot be changed later on.
+- If you buy a pension annuity, you can't change your mind afterwards.
+The options you select when you buy the annuity can't be changed later on.

-- The annuity cannot be cashed in or surrendered at any time.
+- The annuity can't be cashed in or surrendered at any time.

 - Depending on how long you live, you may receive less than you paid for your annuity.

-- It's important to ensure any medical and/or lifestyle information you give us is both accurate and complete so we can pay you the maximum level of income you're entitled to.
+- It's important to ensure any medical and lifestyle information you give us is both accurate and complete so we can pay you the maximum level of income you're entitled to.

 Ready to get a quote?